pranavkalidas/pranavkalidas/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on #Mission#To#Mars
-- 🌱 I’m currently learning nothing for a while
+- 🌱 I’m currently learning
-- 👯 I’m looking to collaborate on PM Kisan Yojana
+- 👯 I’m looking to collaborate
-- 🤔 I’m looking for help with Mahaghatbandhan
+- 🤔 I’m looking for help with
-- 💬 Ask me about anything expect politcs.
+- 💬 Ask me about
-- 📫 How to reach me: Twitter/Whatsapp/India P.O
+- 📫 How to reach me:
 - 😄 Pronouns:
 - ⚡ Fun fact:
 -->